-Your input is very important to us.
-Please provide your valuable feedback!
+Your input is important to us.
+Please provide your valuable feedback.
+Here are some testimonials from our clients:

 First of my many years of Luminate, thanking everyone once again, peace love and harmony to all, see you next year :) :) :)